-Graham Worth is a Senior Lecturer in Theoretical Chemistry.
+Graham Worth is a Professor in Theoretical Chemistry.
 His main interest in the development of methods to solve the time-dependent Schrödinger equation for molecular systems.
 In particular he is a main developer of the powerful Multi-Configuration Time-Dependent Hartree (MCTDH) method, work he began as a Marie-Curie Research Fellow with Cederbaum in Heidelberg.
 The computer program is now used by many research groups and has provided benchmarks against which other methods are tested.
 He coordinates further developments of the program in collaboration with groups in Germany, France, Spain, Canada and Australia.

 He chairs the Collaborative Computational Project on Molecular Quantum Dynamics (CCP6).
 In addition to methodological development, he is recognised internationally for his studies of ultrafast photochemistry and non-adiabatic effects and is regularly invited to present his work at national and international meetings.

 After obtaining his BA in Oxford, Graham Worth studied for a doctorate there under the supervision of Prof. W. Graham Richards in the field of computation chemistry, calculating the thermodynamics of biochemical systems with applications to tautomerism in solution and phosphorylation in an enzyme.
 In Oct 1992 he then went on to a postdoctoral position at the European Molecular Biology Laboratory (EMBL), Heidelberg, in the group of Dr. Rebecca Wade to perform further studies on protein dynamics.